Introduction to P2P Crypto Trading

 The main takeaway

-A P2P trade is a good way to securely exchange tokens for other digital assets.
+A peer crypto exchange is a good way to securely exchange tokens for other digital assets.
 It is a method employed by millions of crypto enthusiasts, but the trading volume is still only a fraction of what is achieved daily in the CEX sector.
 If you are serious about owning and using crypto in the future, learning nuances of P2P trading is certainly a good idea.
 However, many retail traders, investors, and one time buyers will feel way more comfortable trading on platforms like Binance or KuCoin.